-Learn how to produce, promote, and sell your recipe.
+Learn how to produce, promote, & sell your food product/recipe

 Have your friends or family ever told you should sell your special sauce, cookies, or other culinary creation?

 Do you get excited at the idea of walking through your grocery store and seeing your product on the shelf?

 Are you ready to start getting your recipe on grocery shelves?
 But you have no idea where to begin?